 HOW TO APPEAL A DENIAL FOR INDIVIDUAL UNEMPLOYABILITY

-Rating decisions granting or denying entitlement to IU must provide enough explanation so that the veteran can understand the reasons and bases for the decision.
+Rating decisions granting or denying entitlement to IU must provide enough explanation so that the veteran can understand the reasons and basis for the decision.
 As with any decision, the rating must list the evidence considered, a clear explanation of the basis of the decision, and an explanation of the effective date of entitlement.

 To appeal the rating decision, the veteran must file a Notice of Disagreement (NOD) within one year of the date on the letter that accompanied the rating decision.
 If the veteran fails to file a NOD within one year, that decision becomes final and can only be “reopened” by submitting “new and material evidence,” or by demonstrating that the decision was the product of “clear and unmistakable error.”

 The Notice of Disagreement can be submitted to the regional office in any format – on a Statement in Support of Claim (VA Form 21-4138) or in a letter.
 The NOD must state that the veteran seeks appellate review and should identify the issues that are in dispute.
 It is best to keep the NOD short and simple.